Very Early Signs of Pregnancy – 10 Pregnancy Signs You Should Know

 Spotting & Cramping

-When you conceive, fertilized egg tends to attach itself to uterus wall and this can lead to spotting, which is one of earliest pregnancy symptoms women can experience.
+When you conceive, the fertilized egg tends to attach itself to the uterus wall and this can lead to spotting, which is one of the earliest pregnancy symptoms women can experience.
 It may even cause cramping in some cases as well.
-This is often known as implantation bleeding and starts almost after 6-12 days of fertilization of egg.
+This is often known as implantation bleeding and starts almost after 6-12 days of fertilization of the egg.
 As for cramps, they resemble the menstrual cramps and some women often mistake them for the beginning of their next period.
-However, this cramping and bleeding is slight.
+However, this cramping and bleeding are slight.

 Breast Changes